 Theft offenses, including burglary.
 By Ohio's definition, burglary can be as simple as entering an unlocked residence hall room that is not yours.
 In a typical year, there are almost 400 thefts and burglaries reported on campus and property stolen in those incidents is valued at more than $100,000.
 Most thefts and burglaries involve unlocked residence hall doors, academic office doors, or unattended valuables.
 Students, faculty, and staff are reminded how important it is to keep doors locked and avoid leaving valuables unattended.

 Sexual assault is an unfortunate reality at Miami and on campuses nationwide.
-Your Right to Know provides the latest statistics, but since sexual assault is such an underreported crime, statistics alone can not provide an accurate picture.
+The Annual Security and Fire Safety Report provides the latest statistics, but since sexual assault is such an underreported crime, statistics alone can not provide an accurate picture.

 For example, A 2004 study conducted at 119 colleges and universities found that one in 20 college women had been raped during the school year, typically by individuals they know or have just met.
 The study was conducted by researchers at the Harvard School of Public Health Alcohol Study, Saint Joseph's University and the University of Arizona.
 At Miami, a variety of programs are aimed at increasing awareness of sexual assault and supporting students who report sexual assault.